-The collapse of then regime’s military stronghold around Quneitra, the main city in the n height, and border crossing with has caught the United Nations Disengagement Observer Force (UNDOF) facing a mission it was not prepared to do – face extremist Syrian rebels that have been fighting the Syrian regime for more than two years.
-Two contingent forces from Fiji and the Philippines were involved in the fighting over the weekend.
+The collapse of the Syrian regime’s military stronghold around Quneitra, the main city in the Syrian Golan height, and border crossing with Israel has caught the United Nations Disengagement Observer Force (UNDOF) facing a mission it was not prepared to do – face extremist Syrian Jihadist rebels that have been fighting the Syrian regime for more than two years.
+Two UN contingent forces from Fiji and the Philippines were involved in the fighting over the weekend.

-The clashes came after Syrian rebel groups, including the, overran the Quneitra crossing on the frontier between Syrian and i controlled parts of the Golan on Wednesday, the group, affiliated with Al Qaeda seized 45 Fijian peacekeepers captured in the valley of Quneitra.
+The clashes came after Syrian rebel groups, including the Nusra Front, overran the Quneitra crossing on the frontier between Syrian and Israeli controlled parts of the Golan on Wednesday, the Jihadist group, affiliated with Al Qaeda seized 45 Fijian peacekeepers captured in the valley of Quneitra.
 As of today (Sunday), the peacekeepers remain under rebel custody.
-While the Jihadist captors confirmed the Fijian detainees are safe and treated well, the Nusra Front stated that the Fijians were seized in retaliation for the ’s ignoring the suffer of Moslems by the Syrian regime.
+While the Jihadist captors confirmed the Fijian detainees are safe and treated well, the Nusra Front stated that the Fijians were seized in retaliation for the UN’s ignoring the suffer of Moslems by the Syrian regime.

-The Islamic State, a splinter group that has separated from theand now rivals the Jihadist group have recently massacred hundreds of Syrian Army prisoners captured when the group captured a Syrian military airbase in east Syria.
+The Islamic State, a splinter group that has separated from the Nusra Front and now rivals the Jihadist group have recently massacred hundreds of Syrian Army prisoners captured when the group captured a Syrian military airbase in east Syria.

 “Although they were surrounded and outnumbered, they held their ground for seven hours,” Philippine military chief General Gregorio Pio Catapang said in a news conference in the Philippine capital, Manila, adding there were no Filipino casualties.
 “We commend our soldiers for exhibiting resolve even while under heavy fire.”